 Pre-qualified suppliers

-A pre-qualified supplier is a supplier that the City has assessed as having the technical, financial and managerial capabilities to perform contracts in accordance with the agreed requirements.
+A pre-qualified supplier is a supplier that the City has assessed as having the technical, financial and managerial capabilities to perform contracts on time and in accordance with the agreed requirements.

 A register of pre-qualified suppliers is established via a public invitation to offer process.
 The City will determine when to approach the market in the management of pre-qualified suppliers.